 These two ways will not only provide students an opportunity to gain valuable experience, but also provide manufacturing companies with high-quality skilled labor while building their much-needed talent pipeline!

-NOTE: While the LED 75-1 form is not required if a student is placed in a non-hazardous work environment at a manufacturer, it is still recommended.
+NOTE: The LED 75-1 form is required even if a student is placed in a non-hazardous work environment at a manufacturer.